Where to find the best hot chocolate in Melbourne

 Market Espresso

 As the name suggests, coffee’s the specialty at Market Espresso.
 But you can also stop in for Melbourne-made hot chocolate.
-Their baristas’ own blend of hot chocolate packs a dark, 70 per cent cocoa punch.
-Or go for the lighter, creamier 40 per cent cocoa range.
+Their baristas’ own blend of hot chocolate packs a dark, 70% cocoa punch.
+Follow the barista's advice and order yours with butter tteok – a warm mini baked good perfect for dipping.
 The kiosk-style cafe is in L Shed at Queen Victoria Market.

 Heartattack and Vine